mattxwang/qwerhacks-web-dev-workshop/README.md

 }
 ```

-This is a typical arrow function, which is properly binded to our class.
+This is a typical arrow function, which is properly bound to our class.
 It just does one thing: it calls `this.setState()`.

 `this.setState()` is a special function in React.
 Its default definition takes in one object, which in turn contains key-value pairs for states we want to update.
-Here, we want to update `count`, by incremeneting it by 1 from its previous value.
+Here, we want to update `count`, by incrementing it by 1 from its previous value.

 When `this.setState()` is called, it selectively updates the entire app. **Only components that rely on states that were updated are re-rendered.** This can result in huge performance benefits, but also means that you have to think about how to efficiently design your app!